dai-shi/react-hooks-async/README.md

 used for aborting promises in general.

-This is an experimental library to provide an easy way to handle async function by React Hooks API.
+This is an experimental library to provide an easy way to handle async function with React Hooks API.

 Install
 -------